 dbt test, and so on.)

-Select resources to list, seed, or snapshot:
+Select resources to build (run, test, seed, snapshot) or check freshness:

 dbt run will execute all of the models in the dependency graph.
 During development (and deployment), it is useful to specify only a subset of models to run.
 Use the

---models flag with
+--select flag with

 dbt run to select a subset of models to run.
 Note that the following arguments (

---selector) also apply to
+--selector) also apply to other dbt tasks, such as

 - a package name